nextstrain/nextstrain.org/static-site/content/coronavirus/04-FAQ.md

 #### What are the symptoms of COVID-19?
 The most commonly reported symptoms are fever, dry cough, and shortness of breath.
 Again, these symptoms will be mild for about 80% of cases.
 COVID-19 is a lower respiratory infection (so most symptoms will appear “below” the voicebox) but is a flu-like illness and how its symptoms present varies from person to person.
-If you are concerned about symptoms you or someone else may be having, we recommend calling your doctor to discuss next steps.
+If you are concerned about symptoms you or someone else may be having, in line with [US CDC recommendations](https://www.cdc.gov/coronavirus/2019-ncov/about/steps-when-sick.html), we suggest calling your doctor to discuss next steps.

 More detailed information on clinical characteristics can be found in the original journal article [Characteristics of and Important Lessons From the Coronavirus Disease 2019 (COVID-19) Outbreak in China by Zunyou Wu, MD, PhD and Jennifer M. McGoogan, PhD](https://jamanetwork.com/journals/jama/fullarticle/2762130).